gnosis/conditional-tokens-docs/docs/ctftutorial05.md

 *Note that while the outcome collection of Only Low may have the same index set as the outcome collection for only A, it differs in the condition as used to derive this outcome collection.*

-follow the same steps as earlier to derive collection IDs for `low` and `high`, remembering to use the condition ID for the second condition you created earlier.
+follow the same steps as earlier to derive collection IDs for `low` and `hi`, remembering to use the condition ID for the second condition you created earlier.

 ---